saadz-khan/compea/README.md

 The Consumption pipeline forecasts electrical power consumption using a Long Short-Term Memory (LSTM) neural network and an AutoRegressive Integrated Moving Average (ARIMA) model.
 The pipeline is designed to download and preprocess the data, train and evaluate the models, and upload the results to Firebase.
 For more details, refer to the README.md file in the consumption-pipeline directory.

 #### Solar Power Dashboard
 The Solar Power Dashboard is a web-based interface that allows users to monitor their energy usage and control the system remotely.
 It is built with React.js and has a backend on Firebase.
 The dashboard displays real-time data on power generation and consumption, as well as predictions for future energy usage.
-For more details, refer to the README.md file in the solar-power-dashboard directory.
+For more details, refer to the README.md file in the solar_power-dashboard directory.

 #### Quantum Machine Learning
 The Quantum Machine Learning work is a future work for the LSTM based forecasting.
 It is currently under development and aims to enhance the accuracy and efficiency of the forecasting models using quantum computing techniques.
 For more details, refer to the README.md file in the quantum-machine-learning directory.